DanielOaks/docstest-starwars/tutorial.md

 - HTML: [`index.html`](./index.html)
 - Javascript: [`main.js`](./main.js)

+And I've got a live version of this extended sample [hosted here](https://danieloaks-docstest-starwars.netlify.app/).

 This implements many of the above features, and you can click the Characters or Planets page to see it in action.
 Here's what the extended page looks like:

 ![Extended page with styling, characters and planets button, and pagination](tutorial/extended-1.png)